 To reverse the changes, simply undo the changes you made.

-I hope Microsoft rolls out this as a feature which the user can enable it on demand.
+I hope Microsoft rolls out this as a feature in which the user can enable it on demand.

 How to reduce Reserved Storage size